YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 This chapter discusses YottaDB methods for maintaining data availability and integrity.

-A database that has GDS integrity may not be consistent from the application data point of view.
+A database with GDS integrity may not be consistent from an application data point of view.
 That is, certain types of failures that do not damage the GDS database structures may cause logical transactions (consisting of multiple database updates within an application) to stop in an "illogical" state with some, but not all, of the updates in place.
 Transaction processing and database journaling are good methods for maintaining application data consistency.
-For more information on transaction processing, refer to the `"General Language Features of M"  <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_ and "`Commands" <https://docs.yottadb.com/ProgrammersGuide/commands.html>`_ chapters of the Programmer's Guide.
+For more information on transaction processing, refer to the `"General Language Features of M"  <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_ and `"Commands" <https://docs.yottadb.com/ProgrammersGuide/commands.html>`_ chapters of the Programmer's Guide.
 For more information on journaling, refer to the `"YottaDB Journaling" <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html>`_ chapter of this manual.

 Maintaining database integrity is integral to YottaDB operation.
 You should seldom, if ever, need the material in this chapter, especially if you use journaling.
 However, databases can be corrupted by unusual events such as hardware failures, sudden loss of power, operating system failures, or improper operator actions.
 All such events should be followed with database integrity checks.